 - See the recipe card for quantities and preparation.

-- Finally, lower the heat to low, add the half and half (or milk), stir well, cover and cook gently for 2-3 minutes to heat through.
+- Finally, lower the heat to low, add the half-and-half (or milk), stir well, cover, and cook gently for 2–3 minutes to heat through.

 - Taste and add salt if needed.
-As a reference we added ½ teaspoon to ours.
+As a reference, we added ½ teaspoon to ours.

 Storing and reheating instructions

-For more information on food storage and safety guidelines visit U.S. Department of Agriculture and foodsafety.gov.
+- Food safety: Reheat leftovers to at least 165°F to ensure safety.
+For more information on food storage and safety, visit the U.S. Department of Agriculture or foodsafety.gov.

 📖 Recipe